 As a pilot, John understands the unique regulatory issues that may affect an airman’s livelihood.
 A portion of his practice includes assisting airmen in navigating investigative, enforcement, and medical issues with the FAA.

 In addition to his private practice, John has served as an adjunct professor at both the law school and undergraduate levels, where he teaches aviation law.
 He is currently teaching as part of the faculty at the University of Oklahoma’s School of Aviation Studies.

-John’s achievements have earned him inclusion in Oklahoma Super Lawyers’ list of “Oklahoma Rising Stars,” which recognizes the state’s top up-and-coming attorneys.
+John’s achievements have earned him inclusion in The Best Lawyers in America: Ones to Watch (transportation law) and Oklahoma Super Lawyers’ list of “Oklahoma Rising Stars,” which recognizes the state’s top up-and-coming attorneys.
 He is also one of the principal authors of the United States of America section of L2B Aviation’s World Drone Regulations.

 John earned his bachelor’s degree in aviation management from the University of Oklahoma in 2006, working as a flight instructor while completing his undergraduate degree.
 Prior to attending law school, he served as an assistant chief flight instructor for a private flight school where he coordinated the school’s Federal Aviation Regulations Part 141 training program and oversaw regulatory compliance with respect to the school’s operational aspects.
 John remains an active certified flight instructor and holds ratings for Airplane Multi and Single Engine Land, Airplane Single Engine Sea, and Instrument Airplane.Download Bio (PDF)